University of Stamford

 The University of Stamford was an academic institution founded in 1333 in Stamford, Lincolnshire, by a group of students and tutors from the University of Oxford, including Merton College and Brasenose Hall.

-After lobbying by the universities of Oxford and Cambridge, King Edward III suppressed the institution in 1335 and the tutors and scholars were returned to Oxford.
-All Oxford graduates until the 1820s were required to take an oath not to lecture in Stamford.
+After lobbying by the University of Oxford, King Edward III suppressed the institution in 1335 and the tutors and scholars were returned to Oxford.
+All Oxford graduates until the 1820s were required to take a specific oath not to lecture in Stamford, along with oaths for graduates at both Oxford and the University of Cambridge not to recognise any further English universities.

 History

 Legendary precursor

 According to John Hardyng, writing in the 1440s, the legendary British king Bladud studied in Athens before founding a university in Stamford.
-Later writers give a possible dates of foundation in 863BC, and dissolution by Augustine of Canterbury in 605AD.
+Later writers give possible dates of foundation in 863 BC, and dissolution by Augustine of Canterbury in AD 605.

 The legend is reflected in Edmund Spenser's 1590 poem The Faerie Queene in which he writes:

-However, no evidence exists of the existence of this institution.
+However, no other evidence has been found of the existence of this institution.

 Previous teaching in Stamford

 In 1301, Edward I granted to the Gilbertines a manor on the north side of St Peter's Street, which they called Sempringham Hall.
-John Dalderby, Bishop of Lincoln, gave them licence to maintain at this hall "scholars ... studying the scriptures and philosophy".
+In 1303 John Dalderby, Bishop of Lincoln, gave them licence to maintain at this hall "scholars ... studying the scriptures and philosophy".

-There also seems to have been teaching at the Benedictine Priory of St Leonard, a cell of Durham Priory.
-The mother house also maintained Durham College, Oxford, and a few records survive recording payments to "scholars at Oxford and Stamford".
+There is also inconclusive evidence that there may have been teaching at the Benedictine Priory of St Leonard, a cell of Durham Priory.
+The mother house also maintained Durham College, Oxford, and a few records survive recording payments from Durham, and from Monkwearmouth–Jarrow Abbey, to "scholars at Oxford and Stamford" - although in some cases these were then amended to remove mention of scholars at Stamford.
 There were also houses belonging to the Carmelite, Dominican and Franciscan orders of friars in the town.
 A manuscript of a commentary by William of Wheatley also records that he taught in Stamford in 1309, but this could refer to teaching in a grammar school.

-Francis Peck and Hensley Henson have argued that the combined strength of these claustral institutions constituted "a university in all but name"; however, Hastings Rashdall considered this conclusion "essentially misleading".
+Francis Peck and Hensley Henson have argued that the combined strength of these religious institutions constituted "a university in all but name"; however, Hastings Rashdall considered this conclusion "essentially misleading".

 Exodus from Oxford

 In 1333, there was discord in Oxford, which seems to have been the result of conflict between students from Northern and Southern England.
 Following this, a group of students and tutors left Oxford in 1333 to found a rival college at Stamford.
 They were joined by more in 1334.

-Surviving records suggest that the masters were nearly all from Northern England.
+Surviving records suggest that the masters were all or nearly all from Northern England.
 Their leader was William de Barnby, a Yorkshireman who had been fellow and bursar of Merton College.

+Establishment in Stamford

+Oxford antiquary Anthony Wood, writing in the 17th century, identified six places in Stamford which were said locally to have been academic colleges or halls: